-TXOP Limit: The TXOP Limit is a station EDCA parameter and only applies to traffic flowing from the client station to the EAP device.
-The Transmission Opportunity (TXOP) is an interval of time, in milliseconds, when a WME client station has the right to initiate transmissions onto the wireless medium (WM) towards the EAP device.
-The valid values are multiples of 32 between 0 and 8192.
-No Acknowledgement: Select Enable to specify that the EAP device should not acknowledge frames with QosNoAck as the service class value.
+Displays the transmission queues: Data 0>Data 1>Data 2>Data 3.
+A wait time for data frames.
+The wait time is measured in slots.
+Valid values for AIFS are 1 through 15.
+An input to the algorithm that determines the initial random backoff wait time (window) for retry of a transmission.
+The upper limit (in milliseconds) for the doubling of the random backoff value.
+The Transmission Opportunity (TXOP) is an interval of time, in milliseconds, when a WME client station has the right to initiate transmissions onto the wireless medium towards the EAP device.
+Valid values for TXOP Limit are from 0 to 8192 and should be exactly divided by 32.
+Select Enable to specify that the EAP device should not acknowledge frames with QosNoAck as the service class value.
 By default, it is disabled.
-Unscheduled Automatic Power Save Delivery: Select Enable to enable APSD, which is a power management method.
+Select Enable to enable APSD, which is a power management method.
 APSD is recommended if VoIP phones access the network through the EAP device.
 By default, it is enabled.